 Our local Nathalie recently reports: “People are smoking outside now when they are with friends in a bar.
 The ban seems to be working!”

-Sweden (Stockholm): No smoking!
+Stockholm: No smoking!

 No serving or consumption of food or beverages is allowed in the smoking rooms though, and they may not cover more than 25% of the institution’s total area.